Goblet

 Downcomer iterations:

 The exciting part is that the chamber has been printed!
-There are also plans to plasma coat the inner liner in zirconium oxide as a thermal barrier coating.
+There are also plans to plasma coat the inner liner and injector face in zirconium oxide as a thermal barrier coating.

 Chamber Simulation Validation